YanivBir/KingTrivia/README.md

 # KingTrivia

-An Android trivia game developing in Java that includes questions from a variety of areas.
+An Android trivia game implement in Java that includes questions from a variety of areas.

 The game includes questions in three levels
 * Easy